RQISL/portfolio-project-5-robert-quinlan/README.md

 ## Contact page
 * Our product provides customers with a wide range of categories to choose from, including "hire me," "general request," "photo to painting," and "design for sign language."
-* With our user-friendly site, Ower's side have the flexibility to modify, create, edit, or delete their desired content.
+* With our user-friendly site, Ower's side has the flexibility to modify, create, edit, or delete their desired content.
 * Our product empowers customers to personalise their requests and transform their photos into beautiful paintings, providing a customised experience to suit their needs.
 1.
     <details>
-        <summary>Click here to see category contact page</summary>
+        <summary>Click here to see the category contact page</summary>
         <img src="media/ReadMe/Feature page/category_contact.png" alt=“Display category contact page”>
     </details>
 1.